afortener/eaton-poc/csv-transformer-module/README.md

 ##Installation

 1. Clone this project.
-2. Change directories to the root of the project, and run the command `gradle build`.
+2. Change directories to the root of the project, and run the command `mvn clean package`.
+This will create a jar file that matches the module layout in Spring XD.
-3. Copy the `build/libs/csv-transformer-<version>.jar` file to the `<spring-xd>/xd/lib` directory.
-4. Copy the `src/main/resources/csvtransformer.xml` file to `<spring-xd>/xd/modules/processor` directory.
-5. Download the [org.json](http://central.maven.org/maven2/org/json/json/20141113/json-20141113.jar) jar file and put in the `<spring-xd>/xd/lib` directory.
-6. Copy the `gemfirexd-client.jar` file from the `<gemfirexd>/lib` directory to the `<spring-xd>/xd/lib` directory.
-6. Start the Spring XD single node server.
+3. Start the Spring XD single node server.
+4. Start the Spring XD shell and upload the module with the command `module upload --file <path-to-jar> --name csv-transformer --type processor`.